The Gold Coaster: Queue

 Riders queue inside a spiral building with a variety of circa 1970s Gold Coast theming.
 The entrance of the spiral building is themed to a motel.
 Riders then enter a hallway decorated with pastel colours before entering a room with blue LED lights.
 The room is decorated with surfboards and the ride's logo.
 Riders are then lead into the ride's station which is themed to a garage.

 Ride

 After exiting the station, the vehicle does a sharp turn left onto the chain lift hill.
-The ride then reaches its highest point before doing a small drop, turning left and going through the largest drop.
-The ride then goes through a series of smaller drops and turns.
-The ride then enters the WhiteWater World water park, interacting with several water slides, before entering two inversions towards the end of the ride - a reverse sidewinder followed by a vertical loop.
+The ride then reaches its highest point before a pre-drop, turning left and descending down the main drop.
+Riders ascend into a sweeping left hand turn, closely followed by a straight track and a second left hand turn.
+The ride's train heads close to ground level, traversing a helix, followed by two inversions – a reverse sidewinder followed by a vertical loop.
+The ride ascends into a short straight track, before making a sharp turn to the right and entering the final brakes.